-A solid working relationship based on trust is important to keep the members motivated at working.
+A solid working relationship based on trust is important to keep the members motivated at work.
 Communicate well and often.
 And most importantly, share.

 Be a proactive manager and get to understand what your remote workers do for your company.
 Learn about their job, but at the same time, get on a more direct and personal level.

 Set clear expectations and develop an established workflow.
 Make sure to also plan how remote workers communicate and how often they need to check-in with managers.
-In this way you get to be motivated together and work toward company goal.
+In this way, you get to be motivated together and work toward the company goal.

 Employ a ‘freedom to fail’ mentality.
 Be willing to also learn from trial and error.
 Give yourself room to breathe.

 Sometimes, when you can, let go of tradition, especially if it becomes a barrier for you to move forward.
 Your company culture should embrace progress and new ideas as well as open up to digital transformation.

 If you can’t accept the fact that some practices no longer cut the deal, it will be difficult/painful.
 In the end, it comes down to making the right decision, not acquiring more time.

 Also, make sure you give frequent feedback as it is critical to improve and boost employee engagement.
 Shape your company culture beyond your headquarters.